-Board and management engagement highlights in 2022, including key Board decisions

-- > Over 200 senior and strategic client meetings took place during 2022, with as many as possible happening in-person.
-We are continuing this momentum for 2023 with client's senior key decision makers. - > The Board's considerations of the output from client engagement and dialogue throughout the year has helped the Board to stay informed about clients' concerns, understand significant changes in their businesses, predict future trends and re-align the Group's longer-term strategy accordingly.
-This has been valuable insight for the Board's broader decision-making process. - > The launch of ClearConsensus in August 2022 by Parameta Solutions (in partnership with PeerNova) is an example of such client engagement leading to diversification and the development of a new offering to address some of the pressures faced by clients with regards to transparency and governance. - > We have supported several of our largest clients in improving their surveillance processes, including providing trader access, controls, governance, and the status of legal documents.
-We anticipate that these requests will continue through 2023. - > This year a particular focus was paid to accounts receivable and the development of Fusion Strategy across our Global Broking and Energy & Commodities divisions to drive electronification and aggregation. - > Having an understanding of the impact of external economic factors on our clients was also a key consideration for the Board in their decision-making, which enabled the Board to readjust its immediate strategy and provide effective oversight of operational performance.
-This was particularly important as the Group monitored and responded to the continuing effects of COVID-19, the post-Brexit landscape, and the development of the Russia and Ukraine situation and the associated risks through 2022. - > We introduced an initiative leveraging existing client relationships and a combined approach from our businesses and CRM, pricing and accounts receivable teams to provide improved senior level commercial engagement with our largest clients. - > During 2022 TP ICAP continued to demonstrate that our offering to clients was market-leading across the Group.
-As detailed on the front cover fold out, industry recognition during the year included TP ICAP being awarded overall Global Inter-dealer Broker of the Year, along with success in 12 other categories spread across our client-facing brands Tullett Prebon, ICAP and Parameta Solutions.

-- > We will strive to continue providing a market-leading offering to our clients, adapting to their evolving priorities. - > To be the provider of choice, delivering on our product, service and performance goals. - We will continue to support our clients in achieving their sustainability aims and improving their processes, such as surveillance.
+Board and management engagement highlights in 2022, including key Board decisions Priorities for 2023 Over 200 senior and strategic client meetings took place during 2022, with as many as possible happening in-person.
+We are continuing this momentum for 2023 with client's senior key decision makers. > The Board's considerations of the output from client engagement and dialogue throughout the year has helped the Board to stay informed about clients' concerns, understand significant changes in their businesses, predict future trends and re-align the Group's longer-term strategy accordingly.
+This has been valuable insight for the Board's broader decision-making process. > The launch of ClearConsensus in August 2022 by Parameta Solutions (in partnership with PeerNovo) is an example of such client engagement leading to diversification and the development of a new offering to address some of the pressures faced by clients with regards to transparency and governance. > We have supported several of our largest clients in improving their surveillance processes, including providing trader access, controls, governance, and the status of legal documents.
+We anticipate that these requests will continue through 2023. > This year a particular focus was paid to accounts receivable and the development of Fusion Strategy across our Global Broking and Energy & Commodities divisions to drive electronification and aggregation. > Having an understanding of the impact of external economic factors on our clients was also a key consideration for the Board in their decision-making, which enabled the Board to readjust its immediate strategy and provide effective oversight of operational performance.
+This was particularly important as the Group monitored and responded to the continuing effects of COVID-19, the post-Brexit landscape, and the development of the Russia and Ukraine situation and the associated risks through 2022. > We introduced an initiative leveraging existing client relationships and a combined approach from our businesses and CRM, > We will strive to continue providing a market-leading offering to our clients, adapting to their evolving priorities. > To be the provider of choice, delivering on our product, service and performance goals. > We will continue to support our clients in achieving their sustainability aims and improving their processes, such as surveillance The Board and its Committees regularly take the views of our lead regulators into consideration during deliberations on the Group's risk and internal control framework, culture and conduct initiatives, as well as in the future design of pay and compensation structures, including share plans.
+Feedback from regulators during the year was a key consideration in Board discussions and decision-making around the continuing response to the COVID-19 pandemic and how TP ICAP continues to provide a comprehensive suite of services and products to European clients post-Brexit.
+During the year the Remuneration Committee also considered the engagement with the FCA and revised governance arrangements in relation to the Group's ongoing compliance with the Investment Firms Prudential Regime, as it applies to MiFID investment firms capturing certain > To continue to meet our regulatory obligations across the Group. > To strengthen our relationship and maintain open and active dialogue with our regulators and other key government agencies.

-- > The Board and its Committees regularly take the views of our lead regulators into consideration during deliberations on the Group's risk and internal control framework, culture and conduct initiatives, as well as in the future design of pay and compensation structures, including share plans. - > Feedback from regulators during the year was a key consideration in Board discussions and decision-making around the continuing response to the COVID-19 pandemic and how TP ICAP continues to provide a comprehensive suite of services and products to European clients post-Brexit. - > During the year the Remuneration Committee also considered the engagement with the FCA and revised governance arrangements in relation to the Group's ongoing compliance with the Investment Firms Prudential Regime, as it applies to MiFID investment firms capturing certain TP ICAP subsidiaries. - > The Group's regulatory priorities are regularly discussed at Board and Risk Committee meetings and considered as a part of broader decision-making. - > We continuously build on engagement within the Group on regulatory matters, for example through compulsory annual training on the Senior Managers and Certification Regime.
+- TP ICAP subsidiaries.
+The Group's regulatory priorities are regularly discussed at Board and Risk Committee meetings and considered as a part of broader decision-making. - > We continuously build on engagement within the Group on regulatory matters, for example through compulsory annual training on the Senior Managers and Certification Regime.